 Title: ‘Sun rise, Sun set’ – Hollowed out tree trunk on stone plinth.
 This sculpture is placed east-west.
 It is untreated and will degrade over time.

 Title: ‘Tree shaping’ – Wood, gold leaf.
 This piece highlights organic shaping found in nature.
 It is untreated and will degrade over time.

-Title: ‘Spirits Rising: – After a visit to a car wreckage scrap yard I made the sculpture below.
+Title: ‘Spirits Rising: – Inspiration behind this piece: After a visit to a car wreckage scrap yard I made the sculpture below.
 While there, picking my way through the wrecked cars, I was shocked to see human hand imprints on the inside of one of the crashed car windscreens.
-Over the months following this visit I made the glass sculpture below incorporating the smashed windscreen glass I collected there with glass from a large pane of toughened glass I shattered for the project.
-This was a very emotional piece to work on.
+Over the months following this visit I made the glass sculpture below incorporating some of the smashed windscreen glass I collected there, along with glass from a large pane of toughened glass I shattered for the project.
+This was a very emotional piece to work to make.
 After exhibiting it I left it outside.
 It has now degraded and is completely gone.

 Below: ‘Spirits rising’ took many months to make, it was a very gradual process of experimenting.
 Placing and layering, waiting for the layers to dry before repeating and shaping.